 Scott Free Productions was formed in 1995 and is the film and television production vehicle of esteemed film director Ridley Scott.
-The company is responsible for some of the most successful films ever made – including Gladiator, American Gangster, Man on Fire, Enemy of the State, Robin Hood and Black Hawk Down.
-Scott Free films have received over 20 Academy Award nominations.
+The company is responsible for some of the most successful films ever made – including Top Gun, Gladiator, Blade Runner, Alien, American Gangster, Thelma and Louise and Black Hawk Down.
+Scott Free films have received over 60 Academy Award® nominations.

 In 2017, Scott Free Productions produced Alien: Covenant, starring Michael Fassbender, Katherine Waterston and Billy Crudup, Blade Runner 2049, starring Harrison Ford and Ryan Gosling, Murder on the Orient Express, starring Kenneth Branagh, Johnny Depp and Michelle Pfeiffer and most recently, All the Money in the World about the kidnapping of John Paul Getty III, starring Christopher Plummer, Michelle Williams, and Mark Wahlberg.
 Other recent releases include Mark Felt: The Man Who Brought Down the White House, starring Liam Neeson and Diane Lane, the Academy Award® nominated and critically-acclaimed box office phenomenon The Martian starring Matt Damon and Jessica Chastain, Equals starring Kristin Stewart and Nicholas Hoult and the football drama Concussion starring Will Smith and Alec Baldwin.